hardikdeshmukh999/Nesting-Depth-Google-Code-Jam-Qualification-2020-Simplified-Explanation/README.md

 Depth is the number of open parenthesis.

-Note: depth is the number of only those parenthesis which do not have a closing parenthesis.
+Note: depth is the number of only those open parenthesis which do not have a closing parenthesis.

 Example: